data-apis/scipy-2023-presentation/paper.rst

 API calls for any API which is not fully-compliant and polyfills non-compliant specification-defined behavior.
 For compliant APIs, it exposes the APIs directly, without interception, thus mitigating performance degradation risks due to redirection.
-To reduce barriers to adoption, the layer has a small, pure Python codebase with no hard dependencies and supports vendoring.
+To reduce barriers to adoption, the layer supports vendoring and has a small, pure Python codebase with no hard dependencies.

 While the Python array API standard facilitates array interoperability in theory, the compatibility layer does so in practice, helping array-consuming